d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 <p class="fake_header">Output</p>
 None

-### SmartArray Command
+### StorageController Command (previously Smartarray Command)

+> In case of iLO 6, --storageid tag is mandatory.

-> To list all available smart array controllers run the command without arguments.
+> To list all available storage controllers run the command without arguments.

 <pre>
-ilorest > <span style="color: #01a982; ">smartarray</span>
+ilorest > <span style="color: #01a982; ">storagecontroller</span>
 [1]&#58; Slot 0
 </pre>

-> To list all Existing Volume Unique Identifier's for logical drives for all controllers run the command including the `--logicaldrives` option.
+> To list all Existing Volume Unique Identifier's for logical drives for all controllers run the command including the `--volumes` option.
 Drives which are pending will instead show "Pending Drive" for the Volume Unique Identifier (this will be available after the system has been rebooted and the drive has been successfully created.).
-The information is presented such that the controller slot number is noted first, followed by all associated logical drives to that controller.
+The information is presented such that the controller slot number is noted first, followed by all associated volumes to that controller.

 <pre>
 iLOrest > login
 Discovering data...Done
-ilorest > <span style="color: #01a982; ">smartarray --logicaldrives</span>
+ilorest > <span style="color: #01a982; ">storagecontroller --volumes</span>
 [1]&#58; Slot 0
-Logical Drives&#58;
+Volumes&#58;
 [1]&#58; 600508B1001C599DE361257397F69972
 [2]&#58; Pending drive
 [3]&#58; Pending drive